Do I need to join Homeschool New York or a local Chapter to legally homeschool?

 Contact your Regional Representative.
 It is a fairly simple process.
 You have to fill out a straightforward application and give your Christian testimony and homeschool experience and have an interview with the Regional Representative for your area.
 They are eager to help you.

-LEAH offers fellowship with Christian homeschoolers, educational trips, learning cooperatives and general activities with other homeschoolers.
+Homeschool New York offers fellowship with Christian homeschoolers, educational trips, learning cooperatives and general activities with other homeschoolers.
 Much of the support comes through your local chapter.
-LEAH publishes a quarterly newsletter, The Messenger, that has practical and inspirational information.
-LEAH learning cooperatives have access to insurance coverage.
-LEAH is able to extend 501(c)3 benefits to chapters that opt for this (requires a one-time fee).
+Homeschool New York publishes a quarterly print magazine, The Messenger, that has practical and inspirational information.
+Chapter-based cooperatives have access to insurance coverage.
+501(c)3 benefits can be extended to chapters that opt for this (requires a one-time fee).
 This benefit enables chapters to participate in programs like “Boxtops for Education” and receiving donations while crediting the donor with tax exemption.
 Homeschool New York has also partnered with several companies who serve homeschoolers to provide discounts and exclusive access to certain products and services.
 Click here to see an updated list of these benefit.

-Speak with your chapter leaders or read the LEAH Regulatory Manual first.
-Most chapter leaders offer help with new homeschoolers or have mentor new homeschoolers.
+Speak with your chapter leaders or read the Regulatory Manual first.
+Most chapter leaders offer help with new homeschoolers or can mentor new homeschoolers.
 You will be best prepared if you read the Regulatory Manual first before speaking with your Chapter Leader.

 The majority of personal contacts can be made within the LEAH Chapter.
 Veteran home-educating parents are available, but please keep in mind LEAH is a volunteer organization run by volunteer parents.
 Please respect their time and do not telephone during traditional school hours or obvious family times or late night.
 Please email Chapter leaders.
 They will direct you to services and support within the group.